DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 | Retention Point 4      | 1 Jan 2024     | 31 Mar 2024      | `retained-4`    | 30 Apr 2024     |
 | Participant Completion      | 1 Apr 2024     | 31 Jul 2024      | `completed`    | 31 Aug 2024      |

-#### Cohort 2021
+#### 2021 cohort

-For participants starting their course on or before 30 November 2021, and  who are expected to complete their training over 2 academic years, providers [should confirm the schedule](LINK NEEDED):
+Participants starting their ECF-based training on or before 30 November 2021, and who are expected to complete their training over 2 academic years, should remain on the default schedule:

 ```
  "schedule_identifier": "ecf-standard-september"